 How long does it take?

 Since your mortgage pre-approval is not a written loan commitment, it does not take as long as the full loan process.
 For example, at Wyndham Capital the average time is 5 business days.
-During this time, the lender will be verifying your income and credit and making sure that all of the questions they have involving you as a borrower have been answered.
+During this time, the mortgage lender will be verifying your income and credit and making sure that all of the questions they have involving you as a borrower have been answered.
 Once those questions have been answered, you will receive a pre-approval letter with a loan amount, including an interest rate.
 You are then free to look at homes at or below the amount of the loan that was provided to you with the pre-approval.
 It is important to remember though that this letter does not constitute a loan approval.

 Good credit matters.
 Here's why:

 It’s one of the most influential parts of the pre-approval process.
 Most lenders provide lower interest rates to those with a credit score of 740 or higher.
 Incidentally, while a mortgage application does result in a hard inquiry on your credit, the Consumer Financial Protection Bureau states that you are able to apply for mortgages from more than one lender during a 45-day period and it will only count as one hard inquiry.
-This allows you to shop around to find the best interest rates without your credit taking a big hit.
+This allows you to shop around to find the best and compare mortgage interest rates without your credit taking a big hit.

 Pre-approval is worth it.